How Tight Should Soccer Cleats Be?

 Reading Time: 4 minutes

-After the break-in period, your soccer cleats should fit better and ideally they should be tight enough to provide a comfortable fit, but not too tight that they hurt and restrict your foot and toe mobility.
-I’ve worn many different types of cleats from different brands throughout my soccer journey and in this blog, I will cover everything you need to know about how tight your soccer cleats should be.
+I’ve worn many different types of cleats from various brands throughout my soccer journey, and in this blog, I’ll cover everything you need to know about how tight your soccer cleats should be.

-How Tight Should Soccer Cleats Be
+How Long Should Soccer Cleats Last

-How Long Do Soccer Cleats Take to Break-in?
+How Long Do Soccer Cleats Take to Break In?

 • Team training